Glasgow Royal Infirmary, designed by Robert and James Adam, Glasgow, Scotland

 University College London

-University College London (UCL), founded in 1826, is one of the world's leading multi-disciplinary universities and a member of the League of European Research University.
-The University of Sydney recently signed a Memorandum of Understanding (MoU) with the UCL to explore and participate in shared teaching, training and research activities across a broad range of faculties which include the Faculty of Science and Faculty of Arts and Social Science and to build on existing links developed over the past few years.
+University College London is one of the world's leading multi-disciplinary universities and a member of the League of European Research Universities.
+The University of Sydney has a Memorandum of Understanding (MoU), Partnership Cooperation Agreement and Student Exchange Agreement with UCL to explore and participate in shared teaching, training, and research activities across a broad range of faculties including the Faculty of Science and Faculty of Arts and Social Sciences.

 University of Edinburgh